 This family-friendly event showcases the amazing work of all kinds of makers across the East Bay and beyond—anyone who is embracing the DIY or DIT (do-it-together!) spirit and wants to share their accomplishments with an appreciative audience.
 Exhibits that are interactive or highlight the process of making things are especially desired.

 The first step to participating in the Maker Faire is to submit an entry that tells us about yourself and your project.
-Entries can be submitted from individuals; groups such as hobbyist clubs and schools; commercial makers or crafters; startups; and companies.
-(Food vendors please write firstname.lastname@example.org.)
+Entries can be submitted from individuals, groups such as hobbyist clubs and schools, commercial makers or crafters, startups, and companies.
+(Food vendors please contact us here)

 Note there is no fee to participate in the Maker Faire if you are not selling or promoting a product.
-If you are a “commercial maker” and want to sell, booth fees are $150.
+If you are a “commercial maker” and want to sell during the faire, booth fees are $200.
 Startups and companies can participate at varying levels (please check out our Become a Sponsor page for more information).

 Here’s some suggested ideas for topics that we’re looking for:

 Maker Exhibit: Our standard setup for a Maker exhibit is a 8’x10′ space.
 Use your space to display your work and/or demonstrate how you make something.
 If you need more space for your exhibit or project, you can let us know in the Call for Makers form.

 Performances: Our main music stage typically has 40-45 minute sets.
 We love to program non-musical performances as well, and encourage pop-up performance happenings.

-We look forward to seeing you at the 8th annual East Bay Mini Maker Faire on Sunday, October 22nd!
+We look forward to seeing you at the 10th Annual East Bay Mini Maker Faire on Sunday, October 27th!